What is a Wellness Center?

 - Mary Colima, Sticks and Stones Counselor

 - Maria Ruiz, School Social Worker

-In addition, we have developed partnerships with Harmony at Home and Restorative Justice Partners to bring providers on campus each week to provide individual and group counseling.
+- In addition, we have developed partnerships with Harmony at Home to provide Crisis Response Services

 How often will students miss classes to utilize Wellness services?